m9aertner/ATtiny-PinKeepAlive/README.md

 As we do not have any feedback from the meter (neither IR nor visual) we can do nothing but try and wait for a similar amount of time.
 Note this cannot be super reliable.
 If the period is set too short, we're bumping up the current digit too much and if we wait for too long we can skip a digit, causing one or more spurious 0 digits.

 The PIN is hard-coded in the source code / microcontroller.
 To define the PIN, copy file `meterpin-sample.h` to `meterpin.h` and adjust that copy to your PIN.
 Then build and upload.
+Setting the PIN to an empty string disables PIN entry, leaving only the Modbus-RTU function, see below.

 # Keep Alive